SvenMichaelKlose/tre/README.md

 It takes an optional pathname of a source file to compile and execute.
 If none is specified, it'll prompt you for expressions to execute.
 We won't to that too often, though.
-Now let's get started.

 # Starting a project

 Let's get ready to hack.
-There're three initial projects prepared for you in directory example/ which you can copy to take off.
+There're three initial projects prepared for you in directory example/ which you should copy to take off as they are subject to getting cleaned thoroughly.
 All contain configurations for docker-compose to run your project in a virtual LAMP server.  "project-js" for making a plain JavaScript app,  "project-php" to create a PHP-only challenge and "project-js-php" to make an app that'll communicate with it's PHP server – by function calls wrapped in HTTP requests.

 ## Creating a JavaScript-only project